SoK: Root Cause of $1 Billion Loss in Smart Contract Real-World Attacks via a Systematic Literature Review of Vulnerabilities: Current Ethereum Smart Contract Vulnerabilities and Their Prevention/Mitigation

 \subsubsection{\textbf{Untrustworthy or Manipulable Data Feeds}}

-Smart contracts often depend on external facts such as token prices, weather data, sports scores to make irreversible decisions.
+Smart contracts often depend on external facts such as token prices, weather data, and sports scores to make irreversible decisions.
 An \emph{oracle} is the component that transports those facts on chain (or acts as an service contract to provide data from other on-chain services).
-Recent studies show that integrity of the data can be manipulated during different stages such as \emph{creation, forwarding, election, consumption} during its lifecycle~\cite{OracleExploitation}.
-We identified two settings where data feeds are manipulatable:
+Recent studies show that integrity of the data can be manipulated at stages of its lifecycle~\cite{OracleExploitation}.
+We identified two settings where data feeds of these oracles are manipulable:

-\begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \emph{Decentralized Exchange (DEX)‑based on‑chain oracles.} \emph{System model:} a contract queries the current price shown by an Automated Market Maker (AMM) pool such as Uniswap~\cite{uniswap}. \emph{Attacker model:} participants may inject capital (e.g., via a flash loan) to shift the pool's reserves for a single block and read back a distorted price before arbitrage restores equilibrium~\cite{DeFiRanger}.
+\begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \emph{Decentralized Exchange (DEX)‑based on‑chain oracles.} \emph{System model:} a contract queries the current price shown by an Automated Market Maker (AMM) pool such as Uniswap~\cite{uniswap}. \emph{Attacker model:} participants may inject capital (e.g., via a flash loan) to shift the pool's reserves for a single block and read back a distorted price before arbitrage restores equilibrium~\cite{DeFiRanger}. \item \emph{Off‑chain oracles.} \emph{System model:} trusted \emph{reporters} sign values off-chain and the oracle publishes them on-chain. \emph{Attacker model:} compromise, bribe, or simply delay reporters to feed stale or false data~\cite{Tellor}. \end{itemize}